mdefenders/mevac/README.md

 ## Important notes

 Because of uncertainty of source data, and different visibility models, the script uploads all posts with "Public" or " Followers only" visibility.
 The default is "followers only".
-You can change this behaviour setting MASTODON_PUSH_PUBLIC variable into '1'.
+You can change this behaviour setting MASTODON_PUSH_PRIVATE variable into '0'.

 ## Docker container commands and options